CDLUC3/merritt-docker/README.md

 to pull in git repositories for all micro-services and dependencies which will be used to run a full stack of Merritt Services.

-The git submodules for this project are configured in file `.gitmodules`.
-Here we specify the repository url, branch and the location (path) where submodule code will be cloned relative to the root of this project.
 If you followed the [Installation](#Installation) instructions at the start of this README, all submodules will have been pulled into your working tree.